haf/rmq-publisher-confirms-hopac/README.md

-# SAFE - A web stack designed for developer happiness
+# RabbitMQ + Hopac + SAFE - A web stack designed for developer happiness

 This is a clone of the above, showcasing how RabbitMQ can be used with Hopac as a message bus, for idempotent publishes from a Suave web API.